ttt-fifo/conftl/README.md

 In case you need complex data structures, please invoke the templating from Python.

 * Arbitrary Python code is possible to be executed by the current templating language.
 I would advice against giving opportunity to the end-users to write template code, unless you know what you are doing.
-Different attack vectors could be used by an malicious end-user who has the possibility to execute arbitrary Python code.
+Multiple attack vectors could be used by an malicious end-user who has the possibility to execute arbitrary Python code.

-* In case you want to template HTML output, you would be better off using the web2py's templating language (called [yatl](https://github.com/web2py/yatl)).
+* In case you want to template a HTML output, you would be better off using the web2py's templating language (called [yatl](https://github.com/web2py/yatl)).
 Yatl has XML escaping switched on by default and also multiple HTML helper functions.

 ## Contributing